Generic Name: morphine sulfate

 Keep your tablets in a cool dry place where the temperature stays below 25°C. Do not store it or any other medicine in the bathroom, near a sink or on a window sill.
 Do not leave it in the car.
 Heat and damp can destroy some medicines.

 Keep it where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Anamorph.
-This medicine helps most people with the medical conditions listed here, but it may have unwanted side effects in some people.
-All medicines can have side effects.
-Sometimes they are serious, most of the time they are not.
-You may need medical treatment if you get some of the side effects.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Sevredol tablets.
+This medicine helps most people with severe pain, but it may have unwanted side effects in a few people.
+Other side effects not listed here may also occur in some people.

 Ask your doctor or pharmacist to answer any questions you may have.